exosite-archive/hvac-reference-application/README.md

 3. Copy the Product ID on this page

-To configure your product, use the config command of the Mr. Murano tool.This command tells MrMurano what product to look use.
+To configure your product, use the config command of the Mr. Murano tool.
+This command tells Mr. Murano which product to use.

 ```
 $ mr config product.id <productid>
 ```

 Run the command below.
 This command will set the product definition for this example.

 ```
 $ mr product spec push --file spec/beaglebone-hvac-spec.yaml
 ```

 At this point your product is configured and ready to start receiving data from the BBG.

-If you would like to review the spec file that was used to configure your product, it can be viewed at the following URL: [https://github.com/exosite/ae-beaglebone-hvac-demo/blob/master/spec/beaglebone-hvac-spec.yaml](https://github.com/exosite/ae-beaglebone-hvac-demo/blob/master/spec/beaglebone-hvac-spec.yaml)
+If you would like to review the spec file used to configure your product, it can be viewed at the following URL: [https://github.com/exosite/ae-beaglebone-hvac-demo/blob/master/spec/beaglebone-hvac-spec.yaml](https://github.com/exosite/ae-beaglebone-hvac-demo/blob/master/spec/beaglebone-hvac-spec.yaml)

 ## Create Solution

 Next you need a place to deploy the BBAE solution code.
 The steps for creating a solution can be found in the Murano documentation (we will add in here from the documentation).
-Please follow only Step 1 and be sure to "start from scratch" when creating the solution.
+Please follow only Step 1 and be sure to *Start from scratch* when creating the solution.

 [http://docs.exosite.com/murano/get-started/solutions/exampleapp/](http://docs.exosite.com/murano/get-started/solutions/exampleapp/)

-Once you have created a solution using the "start from scratch" option, you will need to find the Solution ID.
+Once you have created a solution using the *Start from scratch* option, you will need to find the Solution ID.

 [https://www.exosite.io/business/solutions](https://www.exosite.io/business/solutions)